banner

 Hooks are run in alphabetical order of their file name, where the ordering ignores the suffix.

-According to this rule, neither the systemd-boot.hook obtained from method 1 nor the 100-systemd-boot.hook written in method 2 can meet the requirement of executing before the signing hook.
-My solution is to use method 2 but rename the file to 90-systemd-boot.hook to satisfy the order requirement.
+According to this rule, neither the system-boot.hook obtained from method 1 nor the 100-systemd-boot.hook written in method 2 can meet the requirement of executing before the signing hook.
+My solution is to use method 2 but rename the file to 90-systemd-boot.hook to satisfy the ordering requirement.

-We have solved the first obstacle, but don't worry, there's another issue here.
+We have solved the first obstacle, but don't worry, there is another issue here.

 We have listed the boot loader files that need to be additionally signed in sbupdate's EXTRA_SIGN.
-However, if you look at the 66-72 lines and 195-205 lines of the sbupdate source code, you'll see that the -k parameter indicates that sbupdate is called by a hook.
+However, by examining the sbupdate source code lines 66-72 and lines 195-205, we can see that the -k parameter indicates that sbupdate is called by a hook.
 For security reasons, when sbupdate is called by a hook, it skips the content in EXTRA_SIGN, which is obviously not what we expect.

 The solution is simple.
 Open /usr/share/libalpm/hooks/95-sbupdate.hook and remove the -k parameter.

-After completing the above steps, we are almost there.
+After completing the above steps, we are almost ready.
 The last step is to write the keys to the BIOS.

 By default, the BIOS comes with Microsoft keys.
 To write our own keys, we need to delete the existing keys.

-In this step, you need to enter the BIOS, find the certificate management option for secure boot, and choose to delete the keys.
+In this step, you need to enter the BIOS, find the certificate management option for secure boot, and select delete.

 Use sbsigntools to simplify the process of writing keys.